-We may also disclose data to accountants, auditors, lawyers and other external consultants, under confidentiality, for example for due diligences or audits (internal or external).
+We may also disclose data to accountants, auditors, lawyers and other external consultants, under confidentiality, for example for due diligence or audits (internal or external).
 Also, your personal data may be disclosed to possible investors or sellers in the market, for the purpose of acquiring or selling assets.
-We may disclose to individuals, agents or courts in Romania or in another State - for the establishment, exercise or defences of a right of ours or of another person in court.
+We may disclose to individuals, agents, or courts in Romania or in another State - for the establishment, exercise, or defenses of a right of ours or of another person in court.
 If we transfer all or part of our shares or our assets or our business, we can divulge your data to (potential) purchasers.

 Skanska will not disclose or transfer your personal data to any extent other than described in this section and if otherwise, it will inform you of such.

-This information about processing of personal data applies to data about you that Skanska processes within the scope of our website and is also a general information notice for our partners, collaborators, consultants, suppliers, subcontractors, official authorities and employees/collaborators of such.
+This information about the processing of personal data applies to data about you that Skanska processes within the scope of our website and is also a general information notice for our partners, collaborators, consultants, suppliers, subcontractors, official authorities, and employees/collaborators of such.

 Our website may sometimes contain links to external websites or services that we do not control.

-When you interact with us as an employee, supplier, consultant or otherwise than a visitor to our site, we will provide you with yet another relevant information notice before we begin processing your data in that quality.
+When you interact with us as an employee, supplier, consultant, or otherwise than visitor to our site, we will provide you with yet another relevant information notice before we begin processing your data in that quality.

 Your rights and how you can exercise them